-- (m) To approve the appointment and dismissal of the CEO, Company Secretary, key senior officers and regulated management positions, and to approve the remuneration of the CEO, key senior officers, and regulated management positions, as well as the Company's remuneration policy. - (n) To ensure succession planning is in place, including the appointment, training, setting up of compensation and where appropriate, replacement of directors, CEO and key senior officers. - (o) To be responsible for the management of the Company's affairs under the law, including the consequences of unsound or imprudent policies and practices. - (p) To ensure timely engagement with BNM on strategic and regulatory developments at the group level that may significantly impact the Company. - (q) To review and approve policies relating to fair treatment of consumers. - (r) To review and approve policies for managing product risks for new products as well as re-pricing or effecting changes to the terms and conditions of existing products.
+- (m) To approve the appointment, remuneration and dismissal of the CEO / senior management/regulated management positions and the remuneration policy for the Company. - (n) To ensure succession planning is in place, including the appointment, training, setting up of compensation and where appropriate, replacement of directors, CEO and senior management members. - (o) To be responsible for the management of the Company's affairs under the law, including the consequences of unsound or imprudent policies and practices. - (p) To ensure timely engagement with BNM on strategic and regulatory developments at the group level that may significantly impact the Company. - (q) To review and approve policies relating to fair treatment of consumers. - (r) To review and approve policies for managing product risks for new products as well as re-pricing or effecting changes to the terms and conditions of existing products.